Research-Center-Data-Intelligence/CHIMP/README.md

 ## Development setup

+When planning to change code, please take notice of the guidelines in [Git guidelines](./GIT_GUIDELINES.md).

 ### Local setup (on host in Docker)

 1. Fork this repository and clone the fork to your local machine.